FARDIN98/ai-mock-interview/README.md

 ## <a name="testing">🧪 Testing Strategy & Results</a>

-Prepwise implements comprehensive testing to ensure reliability, performance, and code quality across all components and features.
+Prepwise implements comprehensive testing to ensure reliability, performance, and code quality across all components and features using Jest.

 ### Testing Approach